-Items in this section must e considered annually and amended as appropriate, in conjunction with the Module Review Process.
+Items in this section must be considered annually and amended as appropriate, in conjunction with the Module Review Process.
 Some parts of this page may be used in the KIS return and published on the extranet as a guide for prospective students.
 Further details for current students should be provided in module guidance notes.

-2018-19 NATIONAL COST CENTRE: 130

-MODULE LEADER: Adelaide Ormesher and Dr OTHER MODULE STAFF:
+ACADEMIC YEAR: 2019-20 NATIONAL COST CENTRE: 130 MODULE LEADER: Adelaide Ormesher OTHER MODULE STAFF:

-Adrian Barton.

 - During the first term, the roles, practices and key issues surrounding the main institutions of English, Welsh and Jersey criminal justice will be introduced.
-Issues relating to the various theoretical approaches to criminal justice will be critically examined, with particular attention to the key socio-political debates and issues that have shaped and informed contemporary theories on crime and punishment.
+Issues relating to the various theoretical approaches to criminal justice will be critically examined, with attention to the key socio-political debates and issues that have shaped and informed contemporary theories on crime and punishment.
 In addition to introducing the key institutions of the criminal justice system, the approaches to criminal justice from the subjects of victimology, policing and restorative justice will be critically examined. - In term 2, this module will examine issues relating to the delivery of criminal justice, especially the aspects of penal policy and sanctions.
 It introduces the main theories of penality and the history of punishment, before examining how these theories can be used to analyse and evaluate contemporary penal policies and sanctions.
-Particular emphasis will be placed on examining the politics of penality and the key debates and issues which have shaped penal policies.
+Emphasis will be placed on examining the politics of penality and the key debates and issues which have shaped penal policies.

+SUMMARY OF TEACHING AND LEARNING

+Scheduled Activities Hours Comments/Additional Information (briefly explain activities,

+[KIS definitions] including formative assessment opportunities)

-SUMMARY OF TEACHING AND LEARNING [Use HESA KIS definitions] Scheduled Activities Hours Comments/Additional Information Lecture 44 To include a Parole Board group assessment task and tutorials for feedback.
-Workshops 4 Tutorials 2 Guided independent study 150 Total 200 (NB: 1 credit = 10 hours or learning; 10 credits = 100 hours, etc)
+Lectures 44 To include a Parole Board group assessment task and tutorials for feedback.

+Workshops 4

+Tutorials 2

+Guided independent 150

+study

+Total 200 (NB: 1 credit = 10 hours of learning; 20 credits = 200 hours, etc.)